mayssn/finalproject/README.md

 ![COVID-19 Scatter Plot](/viz/scatter.png)

 The correlation measure displays a rather moderate negative correlation with cases in the US and yet strong negative one with global ones.
-The scatterplot, reveals the same information and with additional insights:
+The scatterplot, one the other hand, reveals the following:
-* The low density of markers on the right side can be explained by the exponential increase of confirmed cases that we saw earlier.
+* First of all, the low density of markers on the right side can be explained by the exponential increase of confirmed cases that we saw earlier.
-* The US. scatterplot shows stock prices declining when the country was still at zero cases.
-This indicates that the panic began before COVID-19 reached the U.S.
-We will thus use, for our prediction model, the number of cases worldwide.
+* There is a negative correlation with cases in the US. but we can see that the market reacted before the virus reached the US, when they were still at zero confirmed cases.As such, for our prediction model, we will use the number of cases worldwide.
-* The scatterplot for cases worldwide reveals that fear & panic only began after around 58k confirmed cases.
+* We can see through the scatterplot, the strong negative correlation in with worldwise cases but we can also see that the fear & panic only began after around 58k confirmed cases.
-As we saw before, the price of S&P stock was actually rising before that.
-This is the same threshold we saw earlier, but rather than seeing it in terms of date, we are seeing it in terms of numbers of confirmed cases worldwide.
+* The scatterplot reveals what we saw earlier, which is that the price of S&P stock was actually rising up until around 58k cases.
+This is in fact same threshold we saw earlier, but rather than seeing it in terms of date, we are seeing it in terms of numbers of confirmed cases worldwide.
 The latter being the x-axis of our prediction model.
 As such, to prevent inaccuracies of the "denial stage", we will simply filter out data for the first 58k confirmed cases.